MV St. Thomas Aquinas: Service history

 Ferry Hakozaki, the sister ship of MV St. Thomas Aquinas.
 This vessel was also sold to the Philippines and was renamed as MV SuperFerry 5 and later MV St. Joan of Arc.

 M/V St. Thomas Aquinas started life as the Ferry Sumiyoshi (フェリーすみよし) of Meimon Car Ferry (later as Meimon Taiyo Ferry) (名門大洋フェリー) in Japan.
 She was built in the Onomichi yard of Onomichi Zosen.
-Ferry Sumiyoshi’s keel was laid on 1 August 1972, launched on 19 December 1972 and completed on 20 March 1973.
+Ferry Sumiyoshi's keel was laid on 1 August 1972, launched on 19 December 1972 and completed on 20 March 1973.
 The ship originally had one and a half passenger decks, two and a half cargo decks with a capacity of 900 passengers, a full bridge deck and vehicle ramps at the bow and at the stern.
 She was first fielded in the Osaka-Shin-moji, Kitakyushu route in Japan.
-She was the sister ship of Ferry Hakozaki which was later sold later in 1994 to Aboitiz Shipping Corporation and was renamed as M/V SuperFerry 5 and later as the M/V St. Joan of Arc of 2GO Travel.
+She was the sister ship of Ferry Hakozaki which was later sold in 1994 to Aboitiz Shipping Corporation and was renamed as M/V SuperFerry 5 and later as the M/V St. Joan of Arc of 2GO Travel.

 In April of 1992, she came to the Philippines to become the M/V Aboitiz SuperFerry 2 of Aboitiz Shipping Corporation.
 She was converted into a 4-deck multi-day passenger liner, increasing her passenger capacity to 2,643 passengers.
 A passenger gangplank was added together with a stern cargo ramp on her port side.
 Her full bridge deck and vehicle ramps at the bow and at the stern were later unused.
 She originally served the Manila-Cebu-Cagayan de Oro route.

 MV St. Thomas Aquinas as MV SuperFerry 2.

 In 2007, she was converted from a 4-deck liner to just 2.
 The passenger capacity of M/V SuperFerry 2 dropped to only 904.
 The ship moreover became an all-air-conditioned ship.

 Later on, with the buy-out of Aboitiz Transport System by Negros Navigation in 2012, she passed on to the newly-merged company 2GO.
 She was renamed as the M/V St. Thomas Aquinas, named after the Catholic Saint Thomas Aquinas.

 She and her sister-ship M/V St. Joan of Arc (ex-Superferry 5/Ferry Hakozaki) were around 40 years old at the time of the sinking, making her one of the longest-serving Philippine-based passenger ships.